andrew-l-miller/cw_constrain/README.md

 Please follow the tutorial in `tutorials/O4a_GeV_excess_tutorial.ipynb`

 ---

-## PBH asteroid-mass constraints: how to use your own mass functions or PBH formation model
+## Constraining PBH abundance with your own mass functions or formation models

+### PBH asteroid-mass constraints:

 Please follow the tutorial in `tutorials/O4a_pbh_all_sky_tutorial.ipynb`

 ---

-## PBH planetary-mass constraints: how to use your own mass functions or PBH formation model
+### PBH planetary-mass constraints:

 Please follow the tutorial in `tutorials/O4a_light_pbh_tutorial.ipynb`